gmtfrombc/uber-health-app/README.md

 1. Copy `lib/firebase_options_template.dart` to `lib/firebase_options.dart`
 2. Replace the placeholder values with your actual Firebase configuration
 3. Make sure `lib/firebase_options.dart` is in `.gitignore` to prevent accidentally committing it

-### API Key Security

-For Firebase and other API keys:

-1. Regenerate keys if they have been exposed
-2. Add API key restrictions in the Google Cloud Console
-3. For web applications, consider setting up API restrictions based on HTTP referrers
-4. For mobile applications, consider using Firebase App Check to add an additional layer of security

 ## Getting Started